openshift/enhancements/enhancements/security/manual-cloud-credentials.md

 Copying net new CredentialsRequests from future upgrades, minting credentials, storing them in a temporary location, and copying them to their final location during the upgrade is particularly nebulous.

 Involves a significant amount of new code.

+If included in "oc adm", would require vendoring and compiling basically all of cred operator so we can run the reconcile loop. (including all cloud provider libraries)

 ## Alternatives